eoumenwa/Dare.ioProjects/PROJECT 9: Tooling Website deployment automation with Continuous Integration. Introduction to Jenkins.md

 ## Resolution

-Changed ownership of /mnt/apps from root to ec2-user as shown in the lines below sudo chown -R ec2-user: /mnt/apps
+Changed ownership of /mnt/apps from root to ec2-user as shown in the lines below nnsudo chown -R ec2-user: /mnt/apps

 ## Summary